mahmoud-mohsen-dev/usePopcorn/README.md

 # 🍿 usePopcorn

-> A website to rate your favorite movies and added to your watchlist.
+> A website to rate your favorite movies and add them to your watchlist.

 <img src='./public/usePopcorn-preview.png'></img>